DCAN-Labs/simnibs_cifti_tools_RTD2/docs/Installation and set-up.md

 ![Defining output folder](outputfoler_image.png)
 5. In the submit_jobs folder, edit the list_coord2 file with the desired number of coordinates in the following X Y Z format with one coordinate per line.
 If the desired output folder does not have the FEM calculated already, edit list_coord1 with one coordinate to allow for FEM calculation
 ![Selecting Coords.](list_coord2_image.png)
+6. Depending on if the coordinate is in atlas or native space, edit the _________
-6. Once subject data, coordinates, and output folder have been defined, run the script submit_jobs.sh to request resources and submit all jobs at once
+7. Once subject data, coordinates, and output folder have been defined, run the script submit_jobs.sh to request resources and submit all jobs at once

      <em>Source submit_jobs.sh</em>